 Stainless steel is food-safe, lightweight and, unlike plastic containers, free of chemicals that could leach into food.
 Glass is another good material.
 A free option: Reuse glass jars of salsa, peanut butter or pasta sauce for storage once you finish their contents.

 As for those ubiquitous sandwich bags?
 Try reusable silicone ones instead.
-This set comes with a mix of sizes, including ones that stand upright.$35 Macy's
+These bags come with a mix of sizes, including ones that stand upright.

 Wasted food is a huge contributor to greenhouse gas emissions.
 Instead of sending them to the landfill, add scraps that can’t get used up to this little bin, which can sit on your counter without taking up too much space.
 Take it by its handle to a local compost dropoff or start your own compost pile.

-Another free option is putting food odds and ends in a bag or container in your freezer.$40 Food52
+Another free option is putting food odds and ends in a bag or container in your freezer.

 Many of us are doing more cooking, so it’s a good time to consider the pots and pans you’re using.

 The Environmental Working Group recommends stainless steel or cast-iron cookware, which also happen to last for years if you take good care of them.
-A cast-iron skillet, which can be used on the stove, in the oven, on the grill or over a fire, is a great place to start, while this stainless-steel pot has an ergonomic handle and spout for pouring.$40 Sur La Table
+A cast-iron skillet, which can be used on the stove, in the oven, on the grill or over a fire, is a great place to start.

 Grocery shopping essentials